Meghaanil/Hangman_GAME/README.md

 # Hangman_GAME
 - Hangman is a guessing game for two or more players.
-One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
+- One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
-Here I have created "Guess The City"_Edition of the same...you'll be having to guess the name of different cities randomly chose by the game.
+- Here I have created "Guess The City"_Edition of the same...you'll be having to guess the name of different cities randomly chose by the game.
 ## Technologies Used
  - Python3
 ## How It Works??

+- Every time you run the game a new random word is chosen to guess.
+- You have only 6 chances to make wrong guesses.
 <img src="img1.png">
-- Every time you run the game a new random word is chosen to guess.You have only 6 chances to make wrong guesses.

 <img src="img2.png">
 <img src="img3.png">
 <img src="img4.png">